CRiSTiK24/ELK-docker-fork/README.md

 ### First Trial

 The objective of this project was to learn some Docker and Elastic Search + Kibana.
 My initial approach was pulling the Elastic Search and the Kibana images and then uniting them, but this method proved very fast to be a hassle.
 Elastic Search wrote a very verbose output where inbetween there was the password that Kibana needed in order to communicate with ES(Elastic Search).
-The trial can be seen at [CRiSTiK24/GettingReadyForCERN](https://github.com/CRiSTiK24/GettingReadyForCERN)

 ### The new approach